 Navigate, our Professional Employer Partner

 Having to furlough many of their nearly two-thousand person workforce may not have been that easy.
 So, we proactively stepped in to help how we can.
 While embarking on our efforts to Navigate, we completely shifted focus to supporting Navigate to communicate the uncertainty to their work family.
 We didn’t stop there, we also supported the publishing of a half-dozen pieces related to COVID relief and important information.
 These tips help small business and also includes feature pieces like an easy-to-digest article on the new Payroll Protection Program and the Employer Retention Tax Credit.

 As a fellow socially-responsible business that supports nonprofits that help children, Navigate is an exemplary PEO located in Massachusetts.
 If you are looking to save money on health insurance, minimize employer liability, and alleviate the transactional HR work that may be burdening you or your team, check them out!

 Key Medium wants to lead change in our community.
 We donate twenty percent of our profits, mostly via in-kind services and with some cash.
-Through our Coding for Causes program, well over 100K people have been impacted since 2017.
-We are on track to double impact to 200K this year as we continue increasing our support for community-based organizations.
-You can see more on our nonprofit portfolio page.
+Through our Coding for Causes program, well over 250K people have been impacted since 2017.
+We increased our support this year by nearly 400% to invest in better outcomes for people by supporting community-based organizations, regional initiatives, and continuing to form strategic affiliations and collaborations.
+You can see more on our nonprofit design portfolio.

 Our community has been able to find workforce support through access to opportunity, and they have been able to find food and learn about how to access assistance programs, along with land access, for example.